webosbrew/webosbrew-autostart/README.md

   that makes this work on every reboot.*
 * Launches luna://org.webosbrew.hbchannel.service/autostart (which runs as
   root and executes all startup hooks/services)
+* Removes itself from an input app list to reduce annoyance - this will only modify our overlay, *not* the underlying storage.
 * If last input app in alternative storage is not our autostart app - automatically launch last running app